climateinteractive/enroads-guide/docs/guide/afforestation.rst

 Equity Considerations
 ----------------------
 •	Afforestation entails shifting large areas of land into forests.
-This can sometimes result in monocultures of trees that are all the same ages, which is not as helpful to biodiversity or providing people sustainable livelihoods as natural forests.
+This can sometimes result in monocultures of trees that are all the same age, which does not contribute to healthy biodiversity as much as natural forests.
-•	Large shifts in land can compromise historic land access, so involving low-income and minority communities, including Indigenous peoples, in the process of funding, design, implementation, and job training is essential.
+•	Large shifts in land can compromise historic land access, so involving low-income and minority communities, including Indigenous peoples, in the process of policy development and implementation is essential.

 Slider Settings
 ---------------